 - Click the Shadow command from the list and you will be shown some options in drop-down style for that command.

-3 Suitable Examples Use a Task Pane in Excel
+How to Use Task Pane in Excel

 Adding a Task Pane is not everything.
 To get the best out of it, we need to learn and understand how to use it properly.